Our highly-skilled specialists in music, fine arts, and physical education round out the whole-child curriculum at Heilicher.

 Victoria (Vic) Thor, Art Teacher and Specialist Coordinator, earned her B.A.
 Magna cum Laude in Art History & Studio Arts with minors in Jewish Studies and Spanish from the University of Minnesota.
 Vic joined the Heilicher faculty in 1999.
 She coordinates Heilicher’s Art Adventure program, an art appreciation and history program in conjunction with the Minneapolis Institute of Art.
 She is particularly interested in integrating art with other areas of study such as natural sciences and technology.
 Vic serves on the Sabes JCC Tychman Shapiro Gallery committee.
 Beyond children and art, she is interested in travel, wildlife and habitat preservation, gardening, and reading.
 Vic is the proud parent of two Heilicher alumni: Josef and Lily.
 Her family also includes husband, Marty Harris, a professional illustrator and graphic designer, and two adopted retired racing greyhounds.

-Susan Vlodaver, Science Specialist Teacher K-4, earned her B.A. in Child Study from Tufts University and has completed coursework toward an M.A. in Public Affairs from the University of Minnesota.
+Susan Vlodaver, Academic Council Science Coordinator, STEAM Instructor and Lower School Science Teacher, earned her B.A. in Child Study from Tufts University and has completed coursework toward an M.A. in Public Affairs from the University of Minnesota.
 Susan joined the Heilicher faculty in 2005.
 Previously Susan taught for several years in early childhood programs in the Boston area.
 She also has studied child and family policy at the Humphrey Institute of Public Affairs at the University of Minnesota and has worked as a policy analyst for the State of Minnesota.
 Susan enjoys reading, knitting, walking, and spending time with her family.